logo

 2. Image without caption

-b. use the fork icon to create the fork:
+b.
+Use the fork icon to create the fork:

 Image without caption

-c. the result is here (you can also remove the fork):
+c.
+The result is here (you can also remove the fork):

 Image without caption